 People are irrational animals.
-In fact, there are a lot of scientists who believe we don’t even have free will.
-Scott Adams calls us “moist robots” because we merely react to our programming and stimulus.
+There are a lot of scientists who believe we don’t even have free will.
+An (otherwise objectionable) writer once cleverly referred to humans as “moist robots” because we merely react to our programming and stimulus.

 The fact is in most decisions emotion trumps logic.
 Even decisions that we think were arrived at via rational thought usually have a large element of emotion.

 What were your biggest or most important financial decisions of the last decade?
-I am guessing amongst them will be:
+I am guessing among them will be:

 - Your home

 How often did emotion factor hugely in the final reckoning?
 How you feel is a powerful factor in how you think.

 I was reminded of this the other day when my Dad discussed his dentist.
 He has been visiting this dentist for as long as I can remember.
 As soon as I had a say in the decision I was out of there.
 This man botched more operations than I was prepared to put up with.
 Most memorably I had to have another dentist sort out the mess he made of two attempts at root canal.
 Two!
 That’s three root canal operations together!
 In the same area!

 But my Dad still goes there.
 He has this loyalty thing going on.
 Dad likes the way the dentist knows him, he knows the dentist.
 They have nice conversations … while he overcharges him for bad dental work.
 Grrr.